ahmadawais/WPGulp/ReadMe.md

-🙌 — If 500 people [signup here](http://eepurl.com/cLwjeH), I will build a video series for WPGulp.
+🙌 — If 1000 developers [signup here](http://eepurl.com/cLwjeH), I will build a video series for WPGulp.

 ---